8 unmissable movies about the Netherlands in WWII

 This is perhaps one of the most famous WWII movies to date.
 Released in 1977 and directed by Richard Attenborough, this movie features an all-star cast, including Sean Connery, Michael Caine, and Ryan O’Neale.

-Why we love this film: Stunning cinematography and a cast to admire: this is a WWII epic for the ages.
-Plus, you get to watch James Bond try to take down Nazis — who could want more?
+Why we love this film: Stunning cinematography and a cast to admire, making this a WWII epic for the ages.
+Moreover, you get to watch James Bond taking down Nazis.
+Who could want more?

 Where to watch it: Pathé Thuis